dominikabemberakova/Bemberakova_97392_feippds/README.md

 Furthermore, provide an explanation in the documentation of why the Bakery algorithm is a correct solution to the mutual exclusion problem (see the necessary conditions from the presentation from the exercise).
 You can choose either English or Slovak as the language of the documentation.
 Write the docstrings or module header in the chosen language as well.

+# Problem solution:

+The code implements the Bakery algorithm, which is a solution to the mutual exclusion problem.
+The algorithm ensures that only one process can access a shared resource at a time, preventing race conditions and other synchronization problems.
+The problem of mutual exclusion arises when multiple processes compete for access to a shared resource, and it is necessary to ensure that only one process at a time can execute a critical section of code that accesses this resource.

+# Why the bakery algorithm is a correct solution to the mutual exclusion problem?

+The bakery algorithm is a correct solution to the mutual exclusion problem because it satisfies the required conditions for a mutual exclusion algorithm.
+It ensures that only one thread can execute the critical section at a time, and that once a thread has requested access to the critical section, it will eventually gain access.
+Additionally, the algorithm does not allow for starvation of any thread, meaning that each thread will eventually enter the critical section.

+The algorithm works by assigning a unique number to each thread that wants access to the critical section.
+Each thread then compares its number with the numbers of other threads that have requested access.
+The thread with the lowest number is granted access to the critical section, while the other threads must wait their turn.
+This ensures that threads enter the critical section in a predetermined order and that each thread will eventually gain access.

+Overall, the bakery algorithm is a fair and efficient solution to the mutual exclusion problem, making it a popular choice for implementing critical sections in multi-threaded programs.